Appstax/appstax-android/README.md

 This is the official Android SDK for [Appstax](https://appstax.com).

-It's a work in progress, and not ready for use quite yet.
+It's a new SDK, so let us know if you encounter any issues.

 Check out the [Android SDK Guide](https://appstax.com/docs/Android-Guide/) to get started.